nxskok/pasias/docs/17-survival-analysis.md

 No NA left.
 Gosh, as they say, that was easy.

-Extra: how many rows did we lose:
+Extra: how many rows did we lose?

 ```r